Future of Eastway Tank unclear 1 year after deadly explosion | CBC News

 Faded mementos still at site nearly 1 year later

-In the immediate months after the explosion, a security vehicle could be seen during the daytime guarding the Eastway gate, up a short drive from Merivale Road.
+In the immediate months after the explosion, a security vehicle could be seen during the daytime guarding the Eastway gate, up a short drive from the road.

-Early Monday afternoon, however, there was no security at the gate, which was closed, and there appeared to be no activity at the site, where vehicles of all kinds remained parked.
+Early Monday afternoon, however, there was no security at the closed gate and there appeared to be no activity at the site, where vehicles of all kinds remained parked.

 Weathered, faded photos and other mementos paying tribute to the explosion's victims still surrounded the Eastway sign facing Merivale drivers and passersby.